Caring for someone with a learning disability

 The Challenging Behaviour Foundation has information sheets for carers and professionals about challenging behaviour and severe learning disabilities.
 Find out more about challenging behaviour on the Challenging Behaviour Foundation website.

-Safe Places and Community Connectors
+Safe Place Scheme and Community Connectors

 Safe Places are public places such as libraries, shops, GP surgeries and other public buildings in Derbyshire where people with learning disabilities can go if they feel scared, threatened or are in trouble while out and about.
 If the person you care for is able to go out alone, the scheme may give you re-assurance that they would be able to get help if they needed it and stop you worrying about them so much.